Heerozh/LuaAsio/README.md

 When goes to a non-blocking operation, the current Light Thread will wait for completion (block), and then it switches to the other available Light Thread to continue execution, or handle new connection.

-If you want to use multithreading, Client side can be simply achieved by multiple Lua State (use like torch/threads); Server side not supported yet (but easy to implement by Lua State pool).
+If you want to use multithreading, Client side can be simply achieved by multiple Lua State (use like torch/threads); Server side not supported yet, but easy to implement by Lua State pool.
+Although because non-blocking, there is high concurrency even in a single thread.
 <!-- Server side has **threads** parameters in **asio.server** function. -->

 # Building